No federal charges for New York policeman in 2014 'I can't breathe' death

 Garner’s family immediately blasted the decision clearing Daniel Pantaleo, the officer who put Garner in a prohibited chokehold, in a news conference as a betrayal.

-U.S. Attorney Richard Donoghue confirmed the decision at a news conference in New York’s Brooklyn borough on Tuesday.
+U.S. Attorney Richard Donoghue confirmed the decision at a news conference.

 A lengthy Department of Justice review of the incident did not reach a conclusive determination as to whether Pantaleo willfully committed misconduct, an “essential element” necessary to bring federal charges, a senior department official told reporters at a briefing in Washington.

-U.S. Attorney General Bill Barr made the ultimate call not to bring charges, siding with federal prosecutors in Brooklyn, who had not wanted to charge Pantaleo, over the department’s civil rights division, which had wanted to bring charges, the official said.
+U.S. Attorney General Bill Barr made the ultimate call, siding with federal prosecutors in Brooklyn, who had not wanted to charge Pantaleo, over the department’s civil rights division, which had wanted to bring charges, the official said.

 The official confirmed that no New York police officer – not just Pantaleo – will face any charges.

-After meeting with federal prosecutors in Brooklyn, members of Garner’s family held a news conference with civil rights activist Reverend Al Sharpton, who decried the decision as “a moral disgrace and judicial malpractice.”
+After meeting with federal prosecutors in Brooklyn, members of Garner’s family held a news conference with civil rights activist Reverend Al Sharpton.

 “The DOJ has failed us,” said Garner’s mother, Gwen Carr, adding that she wanted to see Pantaleo fired.
 “Five years ago, my son said ‘I can’t breathe’ 11 times, and today we can’t breathe because they let us down.”

-Wednesday will mark five years since the incident.
 A New York grand jury in 2014 declined to charge Pantaleo, who has been assigned to desk duty since Garner’s death and faced a disciplinary trial in May at New York City Police Department headquarters.

 A departmental judge is due to make her recommendations to New York Police Commissioner James O’Neill, who will then ultimately decide whether to punish Pantaleo.
 He could lose vacation days or be fired.

-The NYPD said its disciplinary process on Pantaleo will not be affected by federal prosecutors’ decision not to bring criminal charges.
+The NYPD said its disciplinary process on Pantaleo will not be affected by the federal prosecutors’ decision.

+The Civilian Complaint Review Board, the city oversight agency that prosecuted the departmental trial against Pantaleo, called the Justice Department’s long-delayed decision “an utter travesty.”

+“Our last hope for justice in this case lies with the Police Commissioner,” CCRB Chairman Fred Davie said in a statement.
+“CCRB prosecutors presented evidence at trial that showed - unequivocally - that Officer Pantaleo engaged in misconduct worthy of termination.”

 New York’s Police Benevolent Association union welcomed the news.